 While we wish New Hampshire had a more extensive train network for public transportation, we’re happy to have these scenic train tours in the Granite State.

 Whatever you do, we recommend booking as far ahead as possible for fall foliage season, as they often sell out.

 Read More: Is the Conway Scenic Railroad Worth It?

 Manchester, New Hampshire’s largest city, is home to some excellent cultural treasures.
 Perhaps the best is the Currier Museum of Art, housed in a Frank Lloyd Wright-designed building and home to a truly astounding collection of works.

 The Currier Museum particularly excels when it comes works by American and European masters like Monet, Hopper, Wyeth, and Homer.
 But more than that, the museum’s mission is to bring art to diverse audiences — including underserved communities — and teach art as a way to understand the creative process in all fields.

 For an extra treat, book a tour to visit the Zimmerman and Kalil Houses, two Frank Lloyd Wright-designed homes in Manchester.
-This tour, which has limited time slots, includes admission to the Currier Museum with your ticket.
+This tour, which has limited time slots, includes admission to the Currier Museum with your ticket, starting at $35.